 History Of The Royal Botanic Garden Edinburgh

 Observing the 70 acres of grounds that make up the Royal Botanic Garden Edinburgh (RBGE), it is hard to imagine the site once took up no more space than a tennis court.
 This was situated at Holyrood Park, where the Garden began life in 1670.
 The 300+ years since those early days have witnessed many changes.
 Still, the growth of the plant collection at the site can be traced to two men who started it all – Robert Sibbald and Andrew Balfour.
-They imported many plants from abroad, making the job of moving to a larger site in 1763 quite a challenge.
+They imported many plants from abroad, making moving to a larger site in 1763 challenging.
 The final move to the current location occurred in 1820.
-At that stage, the move took three years, some innovative equipment, and plenty of creative thinking!
+The move took three years, some innovative equipment, and plenty of creative thinking at that stage!

 From those early days, the collection of plants has continued to grow.
-In a 27-year period from 1905 onwards, over 10,000 more plants were added.
-To say the Royal Botanic Garden Edinburgh provides a stunning collection of versatile and attractive places to take photos of your wedding day is an understatement indeed.
+In 27 years, from 1905 onwards, over 10,000 more plants were added.
+To say the Royal Botanic Garden Edinburgh provides a stunning collection of versatile and attractive places to take photos of your wedding day is an understatement.

 The Botanic Gardens

-Your Royal Botanic Garden Edinburgh wedding presents numerous glorious and colourful opportunities to take some unique wedding photos to commemorate joining together as a couple.
-If you are thinking of getting married or holding your civil partnership ceremony between April and September, you can do so outdoors in the wedding grove, specially designed for this occasion.
+Your Royal Botanic Garden Edinburgh wedding presents numerous glorious and colourful opportunities to take unique wedding photos to commemorate joining as a couple.
+Suppose you are thinking of getting married or holding your civil partnership ceremony between April and September.
+In that case, you can do so outdoors in the wedding grove, specially designed for this occasion.
 Of course, you can have a Royal Botanic Gardens Edinburgh wedding throughout the year.
-Whenever you choose to have your big day together, all the photos taken to celebrate the occasion will be memorable for many reasons, with exquisite backdrops round every corner.
+Whenever you choose to have your big day together, all the photos taken to celebrate the occasion will be memorable for many reasons, with exquisite backdrops around every corner.

 Redwood Trees In John Muir Grove

-Those deciding to book the Grove for their ceremony should also pre-book an alternative location in case of bad weather.
-The nearby Caledonian Hall is a possibility, as is a marquee in this location.
+Those who book the Grove for their ceremony should also pre-book an alternative location in case of bad weather.
+The nearby Caledonian Hall is possible, as is a marquee in this location.

 John Hope Gateway

-This new addition to Royal Botanic Garden Edinburgh is a delight – ideal for those with larger guests lists and a requirement for additional room for the evening reception.
+This new addition to Royal Botanic Garden Edinburgh is a delight – ideal for those with larger guest lists requiring additional room for the evening reception.
 John Hope Gateway covers two floors, offers a large decked area, and boasts large windows making the most of the superb views of the Biodiversity Garden.
 This is ideal for those with a guest list of at least 80 people.
-Wedding breakfast arrangements can be made for 120 guests at most, while the evening list could include up to 180 guests.
+Wedding breakfast arrangements can be made for 120 guests, while the evening list could include up to 180 guests.
 With so many possibilities for dining both indoors and out, both formally and in a more relaxed manner, couples with lots of family and friends to invite will surely appreciate the versatility of the John Hope Gateway event space.

-From a Fossil Garden to an Alpine House and Courtyard, and the glasshouses to the Chinese Pavilion, there is a surprise waiting around every corner at your Royal Botanic Garden Edinburgh wedding.
-Small wonder this proves to be the perfect spot for many couples to say their vows.
-If you are planning to celebrate the next step in your journey together as a couple, get in touch with us today to ask about the possibility of hiring as your Royal Botanic Garden Edinburgh wedding photographers.
+From a Fossil Garden to an Alpine House and Courtyard, and the glasshouses to the Chinese Pavilion, a surprise is waiting around every corner at your Royal Botanic Garden Edinburgh wedding.
+Small wonder this proves to be the perfect place for many couples to say their vows.
+If you plan to celebrate the next step in your journey together as a couple, get in touch with us today to ask about the possibility of hiring us to photograph your Royal Botanic Garden Edinburgh wedding.
 We would be only too delighted to assist.